-1. Family dynamics and interactions – One of the strongest external factors shown to influence addictive behavior is early life experiences.
-Family interactions, parenting styles and level of supervision play a pivotal role in the development of later mental health difficulties, including substance use.
-In our early years of life, we develop strategies to cope with stress and when these strategies are maladaptive (due to a need to survive in the face of adversity), they can lead to risky or self-destructive behaviors.
-This means that in adolescence or adulthood these internal triggers are activated by external factors.
+- Family dynamics and interactions.
+One of the strongest external factors shown to influence addictive behavior is early life experiences.
+Family interactions, parenting styles, and levels of supervision play a pivotal role in the development of later mental health difficulties, including substance use.
+In our early years of life, we develop strategies to cope with stress.
+When these strategies are maladaptive (due to a need to survive in the face of adversity), they can lead to risky or self-destructive behaviors.
+This means that in adolescence or adulthood, these internal triggers are activated by external factors.
 Authoritarian and avoidant parenting, exposure to physical/emotional/sexual abuse, and divorce have all been associated with an increased likelihood of substance use problems later in life.

-3. Social media – While social media has many social benefits, there are also many social downfalls.
-When an individual struggling with emotional problems sees other people online who appear to be happy, attractive, and enjoying life; it can make them feel further socially isolated, damage self-esteem and exacerbate feelings of shame.
+- Social media.
+While social media has many social benefits, there are also many social downfalls.
+When an individual struggling with emotional problems sees other people online who appear to be happy, attractive, and enjoying life, it can make them feel further socially isolated, damage their self-esteem, and exacerbate feelings of shame.
 There is growing evidence that increased social media use can exacerbate the mental health struggles of those already susceptible to them.
 Unfortunately, it is very unlikely that this trend will shift in the near future although a number of groups and influencers are beginning to rise who put their imperfections and difficulties front and center in efforts to fight stigma and shame.

-4. Media in general - People’s behaviors are also influenced by other media avenues such as video games, movies and television shows.
-From displays of substance use and other behavior that border (or cross into) glorification to the fantasy creation of unrealistic goals and wishes, media portrayal of relationships, violence, sex and more can encourage younger viewers to develop world-views that are self-critical and unhealthy.
+- Media in general.
+People’s behaviors are also influenced by other media avenues such as video games, movies and television shows.
+From displays of substance use and other behavior that border (or cross into) glorification to the fantasy creation of unrealistic goals and wishes, media portrayal of relationships, violence, sex and more can encourage younger viewers to develop worldviews that are self-critical and unhealthy.
 We have to be careful here to avoid the over-demonization of media portrayals as they both impact and reflect the changing norms in society.
-Nevertheless, there is no question that shows like Madmen create very different masculine ideals for viewers than This Is Us and that any information absorbed can impact behavior.
+Nevertheless, there is no question that shows like Mad Men create very different masculine ideals for viewers than This Is Us and that any information absorbed can impact behavior.
 This has been shown to be true for advertising as well as programmatic content.

-6. Learned environments- For people with addiction, the physical environment can also create a whole host of triggers.
-From attending a pub for ‘after work drinks’ to your kitchen bench while home alone, to a particular social hangout, these places can be associated with cravings.
+- Learned environments.
+For people with addiction, the physical environment can also create a whole host of triggers.
+From attending a pub for "after-work drinks" to your kitchen bench while home alone, to a particular social hangout, these places can be associated with cravings.
 When behaviors are repeated, they can be conditioned to a particular place or situation and these learned habits can be hard to break.
 These triggers can be amplified when the physical place and the people in it are both associated with alcohol or drug abuse.
-Experiments such as Conditioned Place Preference have revealed that reactions to, and expectation of, the delivery and effect of drugs can form after only three to four exposure to a specific setting and remain, unless the “spell” is broken, eternally.
+Experiments such as Conditioned Place Preference have revealed that reactions to, and expectation of, the delivery and effect of drugs can form after only three to four exposures to a specific setting and remain, unless the “spell” is broken, eternally.

 How can you transform your environment to help your recovery?

-1. To combat triggers around family dynamics and influences, psychotherapy can be helpful.
-It allows you to not only understand your past and how this has influenced your world view and your capacity to cope with stress, but also accept and find ways to break those habits.
+- To combat triggers around family dynamics and influences, psychotherapy can be helpful.
+It allows you to not only understand your past and how this has influenced your worldview and your capacity to cope with stress, but also accept and find ways to break those habits.
 Knowledge and acceptance (two major tenants of IGNTD Recovery) allow you to begin to make choices in life that are considered and thoughtful rather than simply a result of habit.
-TIP - If you have a particularly stressful family event coming up. it may be helpful to gain support from a friend, like a wingman/ wingwoman ahead of the event.
-Lay out the particular relationships and interactions that might be triggering and ask for help in managing these AHEAD of the event.
+Tip: If you have a particularly stressful family event coming up. it may be helpful to gain support from a friend, like a wingman/wingwoman ahead of the event.
+Lay out the particular relationships and interactions that might be triggering and ask for help in managing these ahead of the event.
 You’ll not only be better prepared when the situation arises, but you’ll have someone to help rescue you if you need it.

-2. Some people believe that if your friends abuse alcohol or drugs then you must avoid them at all costs.
-But I don’t believe you have to stay away from all of these relationships, although initially it can be useful to avoid the specific environments where your friends engage in the kind of behavior you want to avoid.
-Tip – Make it a habit to avoid particular hangout at particular times when you expected that the triggers and temptation will be increased.
-In my own history, when I was fully sober (and to this day to a large extent), I would leave parties at 11pm or midnight, right around the time that some of my friends began frequenting the restroom every 30 minutes for their cocaine use and other recreational activities.
+- Some people believe that if your friends abuse alcohol or drugs, then you must avoid them at all costs.
+But I don’t believe you have to stay away from all of these relationships; although initially, it can be useful to avoid the specific environments where your friends engage in the kind of behavior you want to avoid.
+Tip: Make it a habit to avoid particular hangouts at times when you expect the triggers and temptation to be increased.
+In my own history, when I was fully sober (and to this day to a large extent), I would leave parties at 11 p.m. or midnight — right around the time that some of my friends began frequenting the restroom every 30 minutes for their cocaine use and other recreational activities.
 Interestingly, when you don’t avoid these relationships but rather see them for what they are, you may discover that you want to let some of them go anyway.
 But the act of choice here becomes crucial.

 Now that you’re aware of your environmental triggers, what’s next?